spitfiremunguia/metaphoto_test/README.md

 You can configure your own terraform organization, after that you need to provide your workspace variables that are basically the same as what you would put on the ``terraform.tfvars`` file.
 You also need to give it access to the repository.

 That's the only thing you need for Terraform Cloud free tier.
 It will give you 500 actions and 1 agent per month.

+## OPENAI vs Hugging Face

+- **Hugging Face** is a platform that focuses on Natural Language Processing (NLP), offering a wide range of open-source models, which are ideal for text tasks like classification, translation, and text generation.
+It’s highly customizable, allowing you to fine-tune models with your own data.
+However, Hugging Face is primarily focused on text processing and doesn't excel in handling multimodal tasks (where you integrate text and image understanding together).

+- **OpenAI**, on the other hand, excels in both NLP and multimodal tasks.
+OpenAI’s GPT-4 model provides advanced language understanding, which can analyze the context of photo album titles and generate highly relevant recommendations.
+Additionally, OpenAI supports multimodal interactions, allowing you to integrate image-based AI (like DALL·E) alongside text inputs.
+This is particularly useful if you want your API to evolve into a system that offers recommendations based not only on text but potentially on the content of the photos as well.

+- **Why I choose OpenAI?** OpenAI is well-suited for generating intelligent, context-aware recommendations based on photo album titles because its models are designed to understand and reason about both text and images.
+It’s easier to integrate into production environments, provides reliable performance, and offers flexibility to expand into more complex multimodal use cases in the future.
+The strong contextual reasoning abilities of GPT-4 will likely give you bette recommendations than models from Hugging Face for this use case.
+The payment model is very flexible allow me for under 5$ use the API.